sijanstha55/Heart_Disease_Prediction/README.md

 git push heroku master <br />

 # Frontend React
 The deployment is similar in case of frontend part too except you need a different project name.
+Inside the folder 'heart_frontend' run the following commands.

 heroku login <br />
 heroku git:remote -a <YOUR FRONTEND PROJECT NAME> <br />